vanderbilt-redcap/redcap-aws-cloudformation/README.md

 ### Pre-requisite tasks
 0.1.
 Follow the instructions on the [Project REDCap website](https://www.project-redcap.org/) to obtain a copy of the Project REDCap source files.

 0.2.
 [Create a private S3 bucket](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/create-bucket.html) and [upload your Project REDCap source file](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/upload-objects.html) into it.
 Ensure that you do not make either the bucket or the source file publicly readable.
+This CloudFormation template also creates two additional S3 buckets, so make sure you aren't near the [limit of your maximum number of buckets](https://docs.aws.amazon.com/AmazonS3/latest/dev/BucketRestrictions.html) (default is 100).

 0.3.
 [Obtain your Amazon SES SMTP Credentials](https://docs.aws.amazon.com/ses/latest/DeveloperGuide/smtp-credentials.html) using the Amazon SES console in the **N. Virginia (us-east-1) Region**.
 Download your credentials and store them in a safe place.